 For platinum-resistant cancer, most doctors recommend single and sequential use (1 drug after another) of these medications, but they are sometimes used in combination.

 Bevacizumab can be combined with liposomal doxorubicin, paclitaxel, or topotecan to treat platinum-resistant cancer.
-Doctors believe this is best used for patients who have received 1 or 2 treatments of chemotherapy and who do not have evidence of a bowel obstruction, verified by a CT scan.
+Doctors believe this is best used for patients who have received 1 or 2 treatments of chemotherapy and who do not have evidence of a bowel obstruction, as verified by a CT scan.
 By adding bevacizumab to the chemotherapy, the time before the disease recurs may be lengthened.
 You should discuss the risks and possible benefits of this approach with your doctor.
 Your doctor may suggest clinical trials that are studying new ways to treat your type of recurrent cancer.

 Symptoms of recurrent ovarian, fallopian tube, and peritoneal cancer